michael2747-j/HEAT/VPN parsing/ReadMe.txt

 In order to run this code, load up your visual studio code as administrator.
+Ensure that pcap.h is install and included in your directories for visual studio.

 Then, to test the code, download and install Iperf.
 Once that's done, unzip it to a folder, and open the sub folder (for me its iperf3.16_64) up in two separate command prompt terminals.